What is an SPF Record?

 Adding an SPF record to your website host helps with deliverability on messages sent from Táve.
 Email providers look at this record to help determine the likelihood of a particular message being genuine or not.

-If your mail isn’t getting delivered at all, not even to the spam box, chances are you already have an SPF record and it doesn’t include Táve or Google (if you're using our Gmail Integration).
-Updating your SPF record should fix the issue.
+If your mail isn’t getting delivered at all, not even to the spam box, chances are you already have an SPF record and it doesn’t include Táve.

 An SPF record is simply a DNS record of the TXT type.
-Your hosting provider can simply add this record for you, but most have interfaces which make this pretty simple to do yourself.
+Your hosting provider can usually add this record for you, but most have interfaces which make this pretty easy to do yourself.
 See some links below to SPF record tutorials provided by some popular hosting providers.

 Adding an SPF Record to Your Website's DNS